SuJingyu111/CS611_Legend_Of_Valor/src copy/readme.txt

 - Class for general monsters, inherits Figure, inherited by Dragon, Exoskeleton, and Spirit

 MonsterFactory
-- Factory class that creates monsters
+- RandomFactory class that creates monsters

 Paladin
 - Class for paladin, inherits Hero